apontini/mina-proteus/README.md

 #this is used to deploy a single application in a specific environment
 set :bundle_prefix, -> { %{HANAMI_ENV="#{fetch(:current_stage)}" HANAMI_APPS="#{fetch(:current_app)}" #{fetch(:bundle_bin)} exec} }
 ```
+Note that `current_stage` and `current_app` are respectively the stage and the application being called.

 Then to create every file run: